MatthiasHeim/MetX-promping-tool/EXPANSION_PLAN.md

     -   **Internal Workflow:**
         1. Authenticate the request via API key.
         2. Query the `prompts` and `models` tables in Supabase for the records marked as `is_production = true`.
+        3.  **Parallel Processing:** Execute two simultaneous LLM calls:
-        3. Construct the final prompt to the LLM using the user's input and the production prompt template.
-        4. Send the request to the production LLM.
-        5. Receive the LLM response (the `layers` array content).
+            -   **Layer Generation:** Construct the final prompt using the user's input and production prompt template.
+Send to the production LLM to generate the `layers` array content.
+            -   **Location Extraction:** Send the user's prompt to a location extraction LLM (optimized for geographic reasoning) to extract coordinates and zoom level.
-        6. Process the response through `JsonValidator.validateJson()`.
+        4. Process the layer generation response through `JsonValidator.validateJson()`.
+        5. Process the location extraction response and validate coordinates.
+If location extraction fails or has low confidence, fall back to a sensible default viewport (e.g., Central Europe).
-        7. Retrieve the `json_prefix` and `json_suffix` from the production prompt in the database.
+        6. Retrieve the `json_prefix` and `json_suffix` from the production prompt in the database.
+        7. Inject the extracted (or default) viewport configuration into the appropriate section of the JSON prefix.
-        8. Combine prefix, validated layers, and suffix to form the final `metx.json`.
+        8. Combine prefix (with viewport), validated layers, and suffix to form the final `metx.json`.
         9. Return the final JSON in the response.

 ### 3.3.
 Meteomatics Frontend